haidarptrw/.github/profile/README.md

 ## About Me

 Music and Visual Art enthusiast.
 Mainly programming stuff, but also doing music producing as a hobby.
-I also do things in Data Science, Game Development, and Software Web Development.
+I also do things in Data Science, Game Development, Audio Programming and Software Web Development.
 I am Still learning lot of things, hoping to be as versatile as ever.
+Currently working on my most ambitious open-source project ever

 ### Social: